albertosantini/node-finance/README.markdown

     npm install finance

-Tested with node 0.4.12 and tested results with R 2.13.1.
+Tested with node 0.4.12, R 2.13.1 and Rserve 0.6.5.

 Notes
 =====

 Before using crm methods, you need to configure the details of the persistence system.
 The portfolios are saved on a CouchDB instance.
-The configuration allows a live and testing system.
+The configuration allows a live and testing environment.

     finance.crm.configure({
         liveDomain: "x.x.x",